salma-ehab/dbt_new_york_sales_data/README.md

 ### Query 1:
 - This query is designed to compute the average sale price for each borough.

+### Query 2:
+- This query is designed to identify the neighborhood with the most total units.

+### Query 3:
+- This query aims to determine the building class category with the highest average land square feet.

+### Query 4:
+- This query involved tallying the number of buildings based on various dimensions.

+- This entailed counting buildings in each neighborhood, borough, and block, and subsequently combining all the data through a union operation.

+- It was noted that multiple records for the same building may exist due to occasional missing or incorrectly entered zip codes.
+To ensure the unique identification of buildings in such instances, distinctive combinations of borough, neighborhood, block, and lot were chosen.

 ## Data Dictionary

 For additional information on data fields, please refer to the [data dictionary](https://www.nyc.gov/assets/finance/downloads/pdf/07pdf/glossary_rsf071607.pdf).